JAW838/campaign-notes/content/Characters/Player Characters/Mike O'Flora.md

 - Is a confusing mix of undead and plant.
 - Ran an apothecary in the middle of a swamp in [[Arkantos]] and is in the [[Gardening Club]].
+- Has three minions: Millhouse, Fishbones and Chanterelle.
+He constructed Chanterelle from bits and bobs he gathered during his adventures with the party.